Calabonga/Microservice-Template/AspNetCore v9.0/Calabonga.Microservice.IdentityModule.Template/content/Calabonga.Microservice.IdentityModule.Web/readme.md

 ﻿# Attentions

-Please find out all comments with 'ATTENTION!' because that is required some decisions from you
+Please find out all comments with 'ATTENTION!' because that is required some decisions from you.

 # About